 I have reviewed a number of my British Airways flights in First Class and Business Class on the A380.
 You can find my flight reviews on the A380 below.

-How much better is British Airways First Class Vs Business Class bearing in mind the price and the offering from pre-flight lounge through to cabin, seat, food and staff?
+How much better is British Airways First Class Vs Business Class bearing in mind the price and the offering from the pre-flight lounge through to the cabin, seat, food and staff?

 The British Airways A380

 The Airbus A380 is the world’s largest commercial passenger aircraft and the upper deck extends along the entire length of the fuselage.
 It is also the greenest, with the lowest cost per seat and the lowest emissions per passenger of any large aircraft.

 The Airbus’ A380 is the quietest widebody jetliner flying today, generating 50 percent less noise energy on departure than its nearest competitor, as well as three-to-four times less when landing – all while carrying 40 percent more passengers.
 Although four huge Rolls Royce engines at full throttle are used to lift the 571,000-kilogram aircraft off the ground, the interior of the plane is eerily quiet.
 And the full effect of the lack of noise doesn’t really take hold until you are at cruising altitude.
 Instead of talking loudly to the flight attendant, passengers can whisper.
 It also makes it much easier to fall asleep.